-The Badlands of the southwest of North Dakota close to the Montana border is a series of gullies and buttes of the Dakotas and is the home of the the Hell Creek Fossil Formation, one of the richest fossil dinosaur deposits in the world.
-These fossil deposits were laid down during the jurassic and cretaceous period by rivers flowing eastward through swamps to an inland sea that ran from Canada to the Gulf of Mexico, Hell Creek stone dates back to the end of the age of dinosaurs in the Cretaceous period.
+The Badlands of the southwest of North Dakota close to the Montana border is a series of gullies and buttes of the Dakotas and is the home of the Hell Creek Fossil Formation, one of the richest fossil dinosaur deposits in the world.
+These fossil deposits were laid down during the Jurassic and Cretaceous period by rivers flowing eastward through swamps to an inland sea that ran from Canada to the Gulf of Mexico, Hell Creek stone dates back to the end of the age of dinosaurs in the Cretaceous period.

-High quality agate dinosaur bone, these interesting tumbled bespoke paper weights have been polished to reveal the complex and vibrant colours of the fossilised bone tissue and it's structure.
+High-quality agate dinosaur bone, these interesting tumbled bespoke paperweights have been polished to reveal the complex and vibrant colours of the fossilised bone tissue and its structure.
 The process of mineralisation has taken approximately million years.